 - WARNING!
 By default, PASS will register you for one credit.
 Make sure you enter the correct number of credits.
 Double check to make sure you have enough credits in 3000 or higher courses.
 If you are short, you may want to take additional internship credits.
 (See FAQ below).
 Once your internship begins, you cannot increase the number of credits.

 - Two business days later, the internship course will appear on your Desire2Learn account.
 You must upload all the paperwork (as PDFs) to the respective Desire2Learn dropboxes.
+Note: Even though you submitted this paperwork to your academic advisor, they WILL NOT BE UPLOADING to D2L.
+That is your responsibility.
+Your academic advisor may NOT be your Internship Evaluator.
+The latter will be going to D2L to obtain the paperwork for your internship.

 - Once your employer has finalized what you will be doing, you need to complete the Goals and Learning Outcomes Form and submit it on Desire2Learn.
 This form needs to be submitted no latter than the end of your first week of working as an intern.